AdobeDocs/experience-platform.fr-FR/help/catalog/datasets/user-guide.md

 >[!NOTE]
 >
->Datasets created and utilized by Adobe applications and services (such as Adobe Analytics, Adobe Audience Manager, or [!DNL Decisioning Service]) cannot be deleted.
+>Datasets created and utilized by Adobe applications and services (such as Adobe Analytics, Adobe Audience Manager, or [!DNL Offer Decisioning]) cannot be deleted.

 ![](../images/datasets/user-guide/delete_dataset.png)